aholmes2534/.dotfiles/README.md

 waybar, swaylock, wofi and various other applications.

 ## Archlinux
-The installation guide for my system will be here as well.
-This is a Thinkpad t470 uefi, systemd-boot with full disk encryption.
+This is a Thinkpad t470 laptop using uefi, systemd-boot with full disk encryption.
 LVM for the partitioning with separate root, home, var, data and swap partitions.